Vyral/base-template/_posts/2018-06-21-why-you-should-reconsider-having-an-open-house.md

 {% include pullquote.html %}

-At Carolina Real Estate, **we hold an open house at any given moment for qualified buyers.** We make sure that you have a loan approval before we do an open house for you.
+**Because we hold open houses for qualified buyers only.** Before we do an open house for you, we make sure that every buyer who walks through the door has a loan approval.
 We will work hard to get qualified people through your door, not your nosy neighbors.&nbsp;

 If you have any additional questions about this or are interested in selling with us, please feel free to contact me anytime.
 I would be happy to help.